vmware-archive/spring-boot-data-rest-demo/AddUI.md

 bower install --save PolymerElements/paper-input
 ```

-> Refresh the eclipse view as above (right-click static, Refresh) or the webserver will not see the new files.
+> Important!
+Refresh the eclipse view as above (right-click static, Refresh) or the webserver will not see the new files.
+You'll know this because the control won't show up.

 Add the import for the paper-input control at the top next to the other ones.